brunogdiaz-zz/Minesweeper/README.md

 Spaces are represented by 'S'.
 Bombs are represented by 'B'.
 Numbers represent amount of bombs surrounded by.

 ## Example
-Board created from size 10 x 10 with difficulty set to 'medium'
+Board created with size 10 x 10 with difficulty set to 'medium'
 ```bash
 board = Board(10, 10, 'medium')
 board.prepare_board()